Y-Shcheholskyy/graalpy.github.io/docs/examples/Standalone_Fibonacci.md

 ---
 layout: examples
+toc_group: examples
+link_title: Standalone Fibonacci Example
-title: Standalone Fibonacci
+title: Standalone Fibonacci Example
-permalink: /examples/standalone_fibonacci/
+permalink: /examples/standalone_currency_exchange/
 description: This example provides a demonstration of creating a standalone executable from your Python application, using GraalVM Native Image.
 ---

+# Standalone Fibonacci Example

 {{ page.description }}

 It is based on the [Fibonacci](/examples/fibonacci/) example.

 1. Follow the steps in the [Fibonacci](/examples/fibonacci/) example.